Rodman Wanamaker: Music

 In 1926 Wanamaker commissioned a 17-ton bell from founders Gillett & Johnston.
 It was eventually placed atop the Wanamaker Men's Store at Broad Street and Penn Square in the Lincoln-Liberty Building (one block from then-Wanamaker's main store).
 Named the "Founder's Bell" in honor of Rodman's father John, founder of the store, it was the largest tuned bell in the world when it was cast.

-Toward the end of his life, Wanamaker gathered a huge collection of stringed instruments, known as The Cappella, that featured violas and violins from such masters as Guarnerius and Stradivarius.
+Toward the end of his life, Wanamaker gathered a huge collection of stringed instruments, known as The Cappella, that featured violins and violas from such masters as Guarnerius and Stradivarius.
 They were heard at the Wanamaker Philadelphia store and at the White House on December 15, 1927.
 The orchestra concerts ended with Wanamaker's death in 1928, and the stringed instruments were also sold at that time.

 Florence Price rose to prominence after winning First Prize in the Rodman Wanamaker Symphony Competition of 1932.